apollographql/apollo-server/packages/apollo-server-defer/README.md

 In order to support @defer, there are significant changes to be made to the execution phase of GraphQL.

 - Extending graphql-js execution to support deferred responses.
-- Defining a new response type that wraps the initial response, and an asynchronous stream of patches.
+- Defining a new response type that wraps the initial response and an asynchronous stream of patches.
 - Maximize code reuse by exporting types and utility functions from graphql.js, making a PR if necessary.
 - Restrict peer dependency on graphql.js to versions that we have tested with.
-- @skip and @include should take priority over @defer.

 #### Apollo Client:

-- No changes required
+- Should contain the logic to merge patches in and update the UI as data gets streamed in.
 - Initial implementation of @defer support should come as a Apollo Link.
 Reads from a socket connection or some other event stream, keeps the partial response in memory, merging patches as they come and pushing it through the link stack.

 #### Errors: